Awards & Recognition Team

-The Awards & Recognition Team will be hosting the Student Affairs Award Ceremony in May 2014.
+The Awards & Recognition Team will be hosting the Student Affairs Award Ceremony on May 26, 2016.
 We will send advance notice of when to use the nomination forms below.
 For your convenience, the awards, criteria for nomination, and nomination forms appear below.

 The nomination deadline is announced during each spring semester.
 Recipients of awards will be recognized at the Student Affairs Awards Ceremony, which normally occurs near the end of the spring semester.
 Additionally, all recipients shall meet the following award criteria and cannot be self-nominated.

-Please note that the nomination forms linked to from this page are interactive PDFs which require version 7.0.5 or higher of Adobe Reader in order to be properly viewed, completed, and electronically submitted.
+Please note that the links to the nomination forms on this page are interactive PDFs which require version 7.0.5 or higher of Adobe Reader in order to be properly viewed, completed, and electronically submitted.

-All forms may be submitted electronically through an encrypted channel by clicking the "Submit" button after the form is completed.
+All forms will be submitted electronically through an encrypted channel by clicking the "Submit" button after the form is completed.
 You will receive a confirmation email at the email address you provided.

 The Outstanding Student Employee Award is presented to BOTH an undergraduate and graduate student employee.

 - Must be a current UTSA undergraduate or graduate student.

 - Currently enrolled in at least 12 hours (undergraduate students) or 6 hours (graduate students).

 - Is in academic good standing with a minimum cumulative grade point average of 2.5.